 However, when I set aside the trials to instead focus on my child, I can honestly say that having him as he is, is one of the best things to happen to our family.
 We stopped hiring any house helper or yaya since 2010 as it has already become a source of stress.
 So our other three sons learned to help with various chores at home as well as alternately take care of their brother whenever my husband and I need to go to work or spend time together just to recharge.

-from left: Rey, James, Daniel, Gab
+siblings in 1998 from left: Rey, James, Daniel, Gab |

 I’ve observed how Rey (21), Gab (19), and Daniel (16) seemed to have matured faster by being given responsibilities not normally thrust upon boys their age.
 They became reliable young men who are gentle with little kids like their younger cousins and who know the importance of tolerance and understanding when dealing with people who have disabilities.